Not only is there a difference between the technology that powers clinching machines, there are also different types of clinching machines.

 They’re used in:

-Our Thor Pneumatic and Thor Hydropneumatic models are examples of desktop-mounted clinching machines that provide flexibility and are easy to integrate into smaller workspaces.
+Our Thor Desktop is an example of desktop-mounted clinching machines that provide flexibility and integrate easily into smaller workspaces.

 Portable clinching machines